 Dr.: Do you have pain down your arms?

-Dr.: Ok, then I don’t think you will have a problem with the spurs, the spurs are a signal to us that the vertebrae, more specifically the ligaments that attach them together are loose so you have instability in the spine.
-The spurs are growth of bone that the body does in order stabilize the vertebrae.
+Dr.: Ok, then I dont think you will have a problem with the spurs, the spurs are a signal to us the the vertebrae, more specifically the ligaments that attach them together are loose so you have instability in the spine.
+The spurs are growth of bone that the body makes in order to stabilize the vertebrae.

 What we can do with the Prolotherapy is so simple, we just start an inflammatory response that starts the growth of collagen, thickens those ligaments, tights up the vertebrae so there is less instability and there is no need for the spurs to continue growing and typically it is then that the pain goes away.